MicrosoftDocs/quantum-docs-pr/articles/overview/quantum-computers-and-simulators.md

 - Quantum hardware is expensive and fragile to work with, so quantum simulators are used to write and test programs.
 - Both classical and quantum computers use logic operations (or gates) to prepare computations.
-- Quantum computations return probabilities and are run multiple times to refine the results.
+- Quantum computations return probabilities.

+Advancements in quantum hardware and techniques is rapidly changing the field.
+Here are just a few of the [current developments](https://phys.org/search/?search=quantum+computer&s=0).

 ## Next steps